-Two new studies focus on reducing the incidence of food allergy in children:
+Two new studies focus on the prevention of allergy in children:

 Skin barrier: Key Starting Point

 Research at University of Cork conducted on

 "Now that we have shown that sensitisation to food allergens occurs across a dysfunctional skin barrier, the next step would be to instigate an intervention to see whether we can protect the skin barrier in early infancy, and to assess then whether that would decrease the rate of food sensitisation and allergy in children," explains Dr. Maeve Kelleher, Baseline Team Department of Paediatrics and Child Health, University College Cork.

 Jonathan O'B Hourihane, Professor of Paediatrics and Child Health, University College Cork, and Co-Chair of FAAM 2014, emphasized: "This is the largest and earliest data set of measuring skin barrier function."